Treatment of Mandibular Fractures

 - Antibiotics to prevent an infection of the bone.

 To rebuild your jaw muscles and joints' strength, you'll likely need to undergo physical therapy.

 Good oral hygiene is crucial during healing, but wires and a limited mouth opening will impair your ability to brush.
-Your dentist may recommend that you swish with a mouthwash, such as Colgate Total Advanced Pro-Shield mouthwash, which significantly reduces plaque and kills 99 percent of germs on contact.
+Your dentist may recommend that you swish with an antibacterial mouthrinse.